Talking About Your Psoriasis to Others

 4. Express how you feel about your psoriasis.

 Explaining the disease isn't just about imparting information.
 It's also about feeling comfortable being open and honest with important people in your life.
-"Especially with someone you feel close to, it's OK to express your feelings," says Nelligan.
+"Especially with someone you feel close to, it's OK to express your feelings," Nelligan says.
 Having people you can talk to will help reduce the stress of living with psoriasis.
 "That's important, since stress can trigger flare-ups of the disease," Cornish points out.

 5. Follow up the conversation later.